VictorFrancheto/VictorFrancheto/README.md

 Here are some ongoing projects:

 - A guide on Natural Language Processing with Transformers.
+- Targeted Attack on Quantum Complex Networks.

 ## 💬 Let's Connect